This article originally appeared on VICE UK.

 QUADRANT PARK, LIVERPOOL

 Began as a cheesy nightclub before becoming a rave destination in 1990.
-Host to Orbital, Sasha, Carl Cox, and regular favourite "the Frenchman" Laurent Garnier, The Quad was the UK's first legal all-night rave.
+Host to Orbital, Sasha, Carl Cox, and regular favorite "the Frenchman" Laurent Garnier, The Quad was the UK's first legal all-night rave.

 Occupier: Carl Trevaskiss, Site Foreman at South Sefton Household Waste Recycling Centre.